EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 <table>
   <tr>
    <td rowspan="5" ><strong>Summary: </strong>The largest Bedlam show each year.
-The BFOP enjoys a longer than normal production timescale, a longer get-in process, and more profile.
-In every other way it is administratively identical to a Mainterm show.
+The BFOP enjoys a longer than normal production timescale, a longer get-in process (the whole of Flexible Learning Week), and more profile.
+In every other way, it is administratively identical to a Mainterm show.
    </td>
    <td colspan="2" ><strong>Details</strong>
    </td>